utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capture-overview.md

 Postman's built-in proxy and Postman Interceptor provide two ways to capture HTTP and HTTPS traffic.
 You can also use the proxy or Interceptor to capture and sync cookies to the Postman cookie jar.

-To capture traffic, first start the proxy or Interceptor, and then begin a debug session.
+To capture traffic, begin a proxy or Interceptor session.
 A session represents a specific time frame during which you want to capture traffic (for example, while a client application is sending a series of requests that you want to observe or debug).

-After you begin a debug session, you can pause and resume capturing, or clear any captured traffic, without stopping the proxy or Interceptor.
-Use Postman's search and filtering capabilities to narrow down the requests based on the criteria you choose.
+After you stop the session, you can view the captured requests in Postman.
+You can also use Postman's search and filtering capabilities to narrow down the requests based on the criteria you choose.

 ## Contents